-To facilitate the application of SNNs in image-text multimodal tasks, it is critical to first align the semantic features extracted from both texts and images in the form of spike trains.
-Given that single-stream models exhibit less flexibility in accommodating the specific characteristics of each modality and the challenges of integrating different modalities at early processing stages by SNNs, we chose to use dual-stream architectures for multimodal modeling with SNNs.
-This approach allows for more tailored processing of each modality before integration.
-The paradigm of pre-training models on a large dataset to learn general features, followed by fine-tuning on task-specific datasets, has demonstrated considerable success in NLP and computer vision.
-Following this training paradigm, we first pre-train SNNs by distilling the knowledge from the CLIP, and then the pre-trained networks are fine-tuned on task-specific datasets with a dual-loss function.
-A readout layer is used to interpret the states of an SNN, which overcomes the barrier posed by the discrepancy between float-valued feature representations in conventional ANNs and temporal spiking representations used in SNNs.
+To enable the use of SNNs in image-text multimodal tasks, it is essential to align the semantic features extracted from both texts and images into spike train representations.
+Given the limited flexibility of single-stream models in accommodating the unique characteristics of each modality, and the challenges of early-stage modality integration in SNNs, we adopt a dual-stream architecture for multimodal modeling.
+This approach allows for more specialized processing of each modality before integration.

+The successful paradigm of pre-training on large datasets to learn general features, followed by fine-tuning on task-specific datasets, has shown strong results in NLP and computer vision.
+In line with this, we first pre-train SNNs by distilling knowledge from CLIP, then fine-tune the pre-trained networks on task-specific datasets using a dual-loss function.
+We utilize a readout layer (see Section \ref{sec:pre-training}) to interpret the hidden states of the SNN, overcoming the challenge posed by the discrepancy between the floating-point feature representations of conventional ANNs and the temporal spiking representations of SNNs.